-Cody James Inglis is a doctoral candidate in the Doctoral School of History at Central European University (2019– ), as well as Junior Researcher on the European Research Council Consolidator Grant "Negotiating post-imperial transitions" (2018–2022).
+Cody James Inglis is a doctoral candidate in comparative history at the Doctoral School of History, Central European University, as well as Junior Researcher on the European Research Council Consolidator Grant "Negotiating post-imperial transitions" (2018–2022).

-Cody James Inglis completed two concurrent undergraduate degrees—in Political Science and Philosophy—at Arizona State University in Tempe, Arizona (2013–2015).
-While there, he was a student at the Barrett Honors College, an editor of Normal Noise, a student literary journal (2014–2015), undergraduate researcher at the Center for the Study of Religion and Conflict (2015), Junior Fellow at the School of Politics and Global Studies (2015), and finally Dean's Medalist for the School of Politics and Global Studies upon his graduation in December 2015.
+Cody James Inglis completed two concurrent undergraduate degrees—in Political Science and Philosophy—at Arizona State University in Tempe (2013–2015).
+While there, he was a student at the Barrett Honors College, undergraduate researcher at the Center for the Study of Religion and Conflict (2015), Junior Fellow at the School of Politics and Global Studies (2015), and finally Dean's Medalist for the School of Politics and Global Studies upon his graduation in December 2015.

-In August 2018, Inglis accepted a Junior Researcher position on the ERC Consolidator Grant "Negotiating post-imperial transitions," where he collaborates with a team of eight other researchers in Budapest, Florence, Ljubljana, Rijeka, Strasbourg, and Vienna.
-The project aims to provide a new synthetic narrative of post-imperial transition by comparing subnational transitions out of the Habsburg imperial framework at the municipal, district, county, and former crownland spatial-administrative levels across nine different cases: the Banat, eastern Bohemia, the outskirts of Budapest, eastern Galicia, Maramureș County, southern Moravia, Prekmurje, northern Tyrol, and the Volosko-Opatija-Rijeka littoral.
+In August 2018, Inglis accepted a Junior Researcher position on the ERC Consolidator Grant "Negotiating post-imperial transitions," hosted by the Institute of Political History in Budapest.
+He collaborates with a team of eight other researchers spread across Budapest, Florence, Ljubljana, Rijeka, Strasbourg, and Vienna.
+The team aims to provide a new synthetic narrative of post-imperial transition by comparing subnational transitions out of the Habsburg imperial framework at the municipal, district, county, and former crownland levels.